stajichlab/FGMP/README.md

 ## 1. FGMP description

-FGMP (Fungal Genome Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner a set of high quality gene models from fungal genome assembly.
-The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is expected to represent a realistic snapshot of fungal diversity.
+FGMP (Fungal Genome Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner an estimation of genome completeness of a fungal genome assembly.
+The strategy is based on the screening of the genome using a set of highly diversified fungal proteins.
 This approach is likely to capture homologs from any fungal genome.
-FGMP is based on 593 protein markers and 31 genomic DNA markers are conserved in fungi.
+FGMP is based on 593 protein markers and 31 highly conserved fungal genomic segments .

 A local version of FGMP can be installed on UNIX platforms.
 The tool requires the pre-installation of Perl, NCBI BLAST, HMMER, EXONERATE and AUGUSTUS.